abhinavmish96/LEARNING_JAVASCRIPT/21_OPCandP/Readme.md

 • Add new methods.
 • Change the configuration of existing properties or methods.
 - **Sealing** an object prevents the addition of new properties, or the reconfiguration or removal of existing properties.
 Sealing can be used when you have an instance of a class, as methods that operate on the object’s properties will still work (as long as they’re not attempting to reconfigure a property).
 You can seal an object with Object.seal, and tell if an object is sealed by calling Object.isSealed
 - **Preventing**, the weakest protection, making an object nonextensible, only prevents new properties from being added.
-Properties can be assigned to, deleted, and reconfig‐ ured
+Properties can be assigned to, deleted, and reconfigured

+#### Proxies

+- New in ES6 are proxies, which provide additional metaprogramming functionality (metaprogramming is the ability for a program to modify itself).